Vitreous Support: Floaters

-- Hyaluronic acid - Hyaluronic acid (hyaluronan) is a large molecule found in the vitreous gel which it is believed contributes to its gel-like quality and may also support related connective tissue.
-Elsewhere in the body it is found in the gel-like fluid that lubricates joints and it is a component of the tissue healing process.
+- Hyaluronic acid.
+Hyaluronic acid (hyaluronan) is a large molecule found in the vitreous gel which it is believed contributes to its gel-like quality5 and may also support related connective tissue in the retina.6 Elsewhere in the body it is found in the gel-like fluid that lubricates joints and it is a component of the tissue healing process.
 As we age, the amount of hyaluronan in the body decreases.

 - Liver Tonic.
 We recommend the classic Chinese liver formula xiao yao san, which contains rehmannia, milk thistle and dandelion.
 In Chinese medicine, the Liver “opens to the eyes” and stimulates energy and blood circulation throughout the eyes and body.